top of page

 SPEAKING TOPICS

 As a space science educator, I am passionate about sharing my knowledge and expertise with others.
 Here is a speaking topic I can offer for your event or educational program.
-The main topic includes 5 subtopics for you to choose from.
-These are based on the research I do into exoplanets and Astrobiology, DEEIA (see below for what the acronym stands for) and the exploration of the planet Mars.
+The main topic includes 4 subtopics for you to choose from.
+These are based on the research I do into exoplanets and Astrobiology, Psycho-Social impact of finding life elsewhere and the exploration of the planet Mars.
 Below are descriptions of what I can offer and after reading these there is a Speaker Request Form.
 I would greatly appreciate it if you would consider me to present at your event.

 HIDEN WONDERS